Bologna2644/aurora-projects/Bologna2644/races/Slugcat/README.md

 #### *Survivor's Adaptability*
 All your stats increase by 1.
 #### *No Dietary Requirements*
-The Survivor can eat rations and other small foodstuffs for a food pip each.
+You can eat rations and other small foodstuffs for a food pip each.

 ### Hunter
 ![alt text](https://github.com/Bologna2644/aurora-projects/blob/master/Bologna2644/races/Slugcat/Images/Slugcat5.png?raw=true)
 *The hunter is a strong warrior , with a greater movement speed and the ability to be strategic with their weaponry.*<br>
 #### *Ability Score Increase*
-Your Strength score is increased by 3.
+Your Strength score is increased by 2.
 #### *Hunter's Stalk*
 Your Movement speed is increased by 10ft.
 #### *Play it Safe*
-The Hunter can prepare an additional spear before or during combat, holding one spear in hand and another on its back.
+You can prepare an additional spear before or during combat, holding one spear in hand and another on its back.
 #### *Carnivore*
-The Hunter can eat bodies larger than them and gain additional food pips equivalent to how much larger the target is.
+You can eat bodies larger than you and gain additional food pips equivalent to how much larger the target is.
 However, all other sources of food only provide quater pips.
 #### (Optional) Time Limit
 At each long rest, roll a d12.
-If the roll is 3 or lower, roll for a symptom suffered by your hunter for 24hrs on the symptoms table and make note of how many times you have rolled below a 3 in your campaign.
-If you have suffered 20 times, your hunter will die and become a Hunter Long Legs.<br>
+If the roll is 3 or lower, roll for a symptom suffered by you for 24hrs on the symptoms table and make note of how many times you have rolled below a 3 in your campaign.
+If you have suffered 20 times, you will die and become a Hunter Long Legs.<br>
 | D6 | Symptoms |
 |-------|-------|
 | 1 | Small Blue Buboes |